Pitto/Jasc-Soccer/README.md

 Official Forum thread on www.freebasic.net: http://www.freebasic.net/forum/viewtopic.php?f=15&t=20637 thread, thank you for your feedbacks

+Video of the gameplay:
+https://www.youtube.com/watch?v=14ruEBfzDqM
-Video of the gameplay explaining some further features: https://www.youtube.com/watch?v=14ruEBfzDqM
+in the video there are subtitles that explain some further features: